EvitaKnits/Cashflow-Companion/README.md

     E --> |Last 3 expenses report| L[Retrieve the budget names, \n amounts, running totals and \n last 3 expenses from each \n budget or if < 3 retrieve all \n expenses from that budget]
     L --> I
     E --> |All expenses in \n a budget report| N{Which budget?}
+    N --> O{Choice input\n valid?}
-    N --> O[Retrieve all expenses \n in that budget]
+    O -->|Yes|P[Retrieve all expenses \n in that budget] O -->|No|Q[Print explanatory\n error message]
-    O --> I
+    Q -->N
+    P -->I
 ```

-### Exception Handling

-I struck a balance between centralising the exception handling when there were mulitple instances of the same request, and including the exception handling directly in the original function when there was only one of that type of request, e.g. 'worksheets' was used a lot but 'update_title' was used only once.
-So I have a section in the 'get_data' function for getting the worksheets, but not for updating a title of a worksheet.

-#### Attempting to create two worksheets with the same name

-`gspread.exceptions.APIError` is raised when a user attempts to create a new budget (which in turn creates a new worksheet in the Google Sheet) with the same name.
-It also occurs if they try to edit an existing budget and give it the same name as another existing budget.

-This has been caught in both the new budget and edit budget processes, using a try statement.

 ### Future Features
 Planned enhancements/features for future implementation go here.

+- Changing the architecture to allow the budget name to be validated before asking the user for the amount they wish to allocate to it, when creating a new budget.
 - Reporting that shows the user trends in their spending over time, rather than just a monthly view.
 - Adding graphs for all the reports.
 - Styling the front end part in Heroku, around the terminal window as an added bonus to make it more attractive.
 - Letting the user select the currency type rather than defaulting to GBP

 ## Testing

+I took a test-as-you-0go approach - testing after each change to ensure that my desired outcome was achieved.

+I also completed an end-to-end test covering these aspects, at milestones throughout the project:

 - Test each user journey from start to finish
 - Test going home from every input possible
 - Test every input with invalid inputs, empty inputs and extreme values (where applicable)
-- Test both reports with no values in the spreadsheet, as well as lots of values in the spreadsheet
+- Test all reports with no values in the spreadsheet, as well as lots of values in the spreadsheet

 ## Code Validation
-PEP8 validation using the Python Linter
+PEP8 validation using the Code Institute Python Linter was completed at milestones throughout the project and once right at the end.
+All errors given were resolved each time.

 ## Resolved Bugs